woman office phone

 You likely already know it can be wise to save money every month.
 Whatever your income or age, putting money aside for the future can help you maintain financial stability and achieve your goals.

 But how much of your paycheck should you save each month?
-Financial experts often recommend putting at least 20% of your monthly take-home income into savings for future financial goals, such as buying a home and funding your retirement.
+Financial professionals often recommend putting at least 20% of your monthly take-home income into savings for future financial goals, such as buying a home and funding your retirement.

 Exactly how much you should save each month, however, will depend on your income, current living expenses and financial obligations, as well as your goals.